learnque-guides/tut-bit-MySQL-DB-5-slides/src/exercise_3.md

 # Exercise 3

-* Alter table employees:
+* Alter table employees (BITEmployees):
-  * make employeeId column PRIMARY KEY, NOT NULL and IDENTITY.
+  * make employee_id column PRIMARY KEY, NOT NULL and IDENTITY.
 * See what happens when you add two more entries in employees, this time without setting the employeeId manually:
   * 'Julie', 'Juliette', '1990-01-01', '0-800-900-111',  'julie@juliette.com', 5000
   * 'Sofie', 'Sophia', '1987-02-03', '0-800-900-222', 'sofie@sophia.com', 1700